 Writers on the Range

-Mary Emerick is a contributor to Writers on the Range, a syndication service of High Country News (www.hcn.org.)
-She writes in Joseph, Oregon.
+Paul Lindholdt is a contributor to Writers on the Range, a column service of High Country News.
+He is a professor of English at Eastern Washington University in Cheney.